This page describes the audit logs created by Stackdriver Monitoring as part of Cloud Audit Logging.

 Google Cloud Platform services write audit logs to help you answer the questions, "Who did what, where, and when?"
 Your GCP projects each contain only the audit logs for resources that are directly within the project.
 Other entities, including folders, organizations, and billing accounts, each contain the audit logs for the entity itself.

-Admin Activity: Operations that modify the configuration or metadata of a resource.
+Stackdriver Monitoring writes, and provides by default, audit logs for Admin Activity, which includes operations that modify the configuration or metadata of a resource.

 Data Access (ADMIN_READ): Operations that read the configuration or metadata of a resource.